ffzg-erudito/inter-testing-feedback-2018/analyses/analysis-plan.md

 Multivariate normality will be tested with Henze-Zirkler's multivariate normality test, and assessed via graphical tools.
-The homogeneity of covariance matrices assumption will be tested using both Box's M and Bartlett's test.
-Both tests will be set to the .01 alpha level (as recommended by Raykov & Marcoulides, 2008), due to their extreme sensitivity.
+The homogeneity of covariance matrices assumption will be tested using both Box's M. Both tests will be set to the .01 alpha level (as recommended by Raykov & Marcoulides, 2008), due to their extreme sensitivity.
 The covariance matrices will also be compared to assess their similarity.
 Linearity of the relationships among DV's